excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

 > __EXPLAIN the process start-to-finish with no assumptions__

 1. Download source via Visual Studio GitHub extension
-   - Open Visual Studio
+   - Open Visual Studio with administrator privileges.
-   - Go to the "Team Explorer" tab
+   - Go to the "Team Explorer" tab.
-   - Click the "Manage Connections" button.
+   - Click the "Manage Connections" button (Green electrical outlet icon).
    - Under the GitHub section, click "Clone".
    - Enter your GitHub credentials.
    - Choose "launchpad-dotnet-api" from the list of repositories.
      * The official repository is located here https://github.com/lssinc/launchpad-dotnet-api
+   - Choose a path.
+(Example C:\Source)
+   - Click "Clone".
    - Once cloning is complete, open the "Launchpad.API" solution.
 2. Build it
-   - With the solution open, press Control + Shift + B or right click the solution and select "Build".
+   - With the solution open, press Control + Shift + B or right click the solution and select "Build Solution".
    - Visual Studio should automatically restore the dependencies on the first build.
    - If packages aren't restored on build, you have two options.
      * You can right click the solution in Visual Studio and select "Restore NuGet Packages".